tploetz/LSTMEnsemble4HAR/README.md

 Acknowledgement: Yu Guan's postgraduate student Xinchao Cheng managed to write all the tensorflow code, based on Yu's original Theano+lasagne code

-Any questions about the code, please email: chengxinchao0116@gmail.com
+Any questions about the code, please email: 229779981@qq.com (or chengxinchao0116@gmail.com)